copernicus-mogley/zkav.club/publishing-infrastructure/README.md

 We aim for:

-* Clear standards for labeling, organization, and documentation
+* Clear standards for labeling and organization

 * Reliable upload and handoff workflows

-* A steady path toward better accessibility
+* A steady path toward better accessibility (captions, transcripts, and related tools)

-* Transparent scope: what we do, what we do not do, and how requests are handled
+* Clear scope for requests and responsibilities

 ---